 Iain subsequently uncovered the role of enzymes known as GTPpases in the regulation of mitosis — the division of the cell nucleus into two daughter nuclei.
 Under the influence of Ran, a GTPase signalling protein, the cell cytoskeleton remodels to form the mitotic spindle — a crucial structure in mitosis.
 By dissecting Ran’s role in facilitating mitosis, Iain is enabling researchers to create improved cell-regeneration therapies.

 In addition to his ongoing research, Iain is also highly influential in the field of gene expression and is an administrative leader, supporting the transfer of research into commercial applications.
-He is the Director General of EMBL, the European Molecular Biology Laboratory, a member of EMBO and serves on the Advisory Editorial Board of the EMBO Journal.
+He was former Director General of EMBL, the European Molecular Biology Laboratory, a member of EMBO and serves on the Advisory Editorial Board of the EMBO Journal.